YuliaGuts/YuliaGuts/README.md

 ![Header](https://github.com/YuliaGuts/YuliaGuts/blob/9d0ad675ed562a833111432446e4575865e21b80/assets/Header%20for%20Git.png)

 ## About me
 I am a passionate entry-level specialist with a perfect command of English who wants to grow as a Testing Engineer.
-I worked in a multi-cultural and demanding atmosphere where I exceled at handling multiple time-sensitive tasks and assured quality of the documentation I was in charge of.
-I have successfully completed Software Testing course and completed an internship in QA I have gained first-hand experience on the basics of SDLC and testing and now am keen to expand my knowledge.
+I have experience working in a multi-cultural and demanding environment where I exceled at handling multiple time-sensitive tasks and assured quality of the documentation I was in charge of.
+After finishing Software testing courses I put my testing knowldege into practice during the internship and now I am keen to expand my knowledge.

 ## Tools
 ![Header](https://img.shields.io/badge/Jira-090909?style=for-the-badge&logo=jira&logoColor=136be1)